 This example demonstrates how to use a profile wide policy that disables the Android "Allow Share Via" option.
 Note that the particular policies used below require a KPE Premium license key.
 You can repeat this sequence of steps for any policy that falls under the Work profile policies (Profile Owner) category.

 Some policies allow you to select more than one option as a parameter.
 With these policies, you can individually select which parameters to enable or disable.
 In some cases, you may need to de-select policy parameters that you do not want to apply.
 For example, we set the USB exception list to allow only Audio and Human Interface Device.
 The following image shows a policy with multiple options applied.

 To revoke multiple polices, simply de-select the polices you wish to change and push the updated configuration profile to your devices.

 Some policies are actually a subset of a larger group policy.
 With these policies, you must enable the group policy before you can modify any individual parameters.
 For example, we must first turn on Tethering controls before we can access the settings below – Allow WiFi tethering and Allow Bluetooth tethering.
 This is shown in the image below.

 To target a specific app, you need to use the app package name in conjunction with a KSP policy.

 com.samsung.email.provider, com.samsung.android.app.notes, com.sec.android.app.voicenote.

 One way to find an apps package is to search for it on Google Play in a browser.
-You will see the app package appended to the URL in the browser, as seen in this image below.
+You see the app package appended to the URL in the browser, as seen in the following image.